-7.1 Subprocessors may only Process Client Data pursuant to a binding Subprocessor Contract.
-The Subprocessor Contract shall impose data protection-related Processing terms on the Subprocessor that will be no less protective than those imposed on the ADP Contracting Entity by the Service Agreement and this Code.

-Publication of Overview of Subprocessors

-7.2 ADP shall publish and maintain an overview of the categories of Subprocessors involved in the performance of the relevant Client Services on the appropriate ADP website.
-This overview shall be made available via a reference in the Service Agreement and upon request, and it shall be promptly updated in case of changes.

-Notification of New Subprocessors and Right to Object

-ADP shall provide notice to the Client of any new Subprocessors engaged by ADP for the delivery of the Client Services.
-Within 30 days of receiving such notice, the Client may object to such Subprocessor by providing written notice to ADP alleging objective justifiable grounds related to the inability of such Subprocessor to protect Client Data in accordance with the related obligations of the Subprocessor Contract, as referred to in Article 7.1, or to comply with Applicable Law.
-In the event that the parties cannot reach a mutually acceptable solution, ADP shall, at its option, refrain from allowing the Subprocessor to access the Client Data, or either party shall have the right to terminate the relevant Client Services (i) in accordance with the terms of the Service Agreement; (ii) without either party incurring any liability to the other in respect of such termination, and (iii) without relieving the Client from its payment obligation under the Service Agreement up to the date of termination.
+Third Party Subprocessing Contracts 7.1 Third Party Subprocessors may only Process Client Data pursuant to a Subprocessor Contract.
+The Subprocessor Contract shall impose similar data protection-related Processing terms on the Third Party Subprocessor that will be not less protective than those imposed on the ADP Contracting Entity by the Service Agreement and this Code.
+Publication of Overview of Subprocessors 7.2 ADP shall publish an overview of the categories of Subprocessors involved in the performance of the relevant Client Services on the appropriate ADP website.
+This overview shall be promptly updated in case of changes.
+Notification of New Subprocessors and Right to Object 7.3 ADP shall provide notice to the Client of any new Subprocessors engaged by ADP for the delivery of the Client Services.
+Within 30 days of receiving such notice, the Client may object to such Subprocessor by providing written notice to ADP alleging objective justifiable grounds related to the inability of such Subprocessor to protect Client Data in accordance with the related obligations of the Subprocessor Contract, as referred to in Article 7.1.
+In the event that the parties cannot reach a mutually acceptable solution, ADP shall, at its option, refrain from allowing the Subprocessor to access the Client Data, or enable the Client to terminate the relevant Client Services in accordance with the terms of the Service Agreement.
+Exception 7.4 The provisions of this Section 7 shall not apply to the extent the Client instructs ADP to allow a Third Party to Process Client Data pursuant to a contract that the Client has directly with the Third Party (e.g., a Third Party benefits provider).